JCSDA/jedi-docs/docs/using/jedi_environment/modules.rst

 .. code-block:: bash

    export JEDI_OPT=/scratch1/NCEPDEV/jcsda/Ryan.Honeyager/jedi-stack/opt
-   module use --append /scratch1/NCEPDEV/jcsda/Ryan.Honeyager/jedi-stack/opt/modulefiles/core module use --append /scratch1/NCEPDEV/jcsda/Ryan.Honeyager/jedi-stack/opt/modulefiles/apps
+   module use /scratch1/NCEPDEV/jcsda/Ryan.Honeyager/jedi-stack/opt/modulefiles/core
+   module use /scratch1/NCEPDEV/jcsda/Ryan.Honeyager/jedi-stack/opt/modulefiles/apps

 If you use tcsh, use these commands:

 .. code-block:: bash

    setenv JEDI_OPT /scratch1/NCEPDEV/jcsda/Ryan.Honeyager/jedi-stack/opt
-   module use --append /scratch1/NCEPDEV/jcsda/Ryan.Honeyager/jedi-stack/opt/modulefiles/core module use --append /scratch1/NCEPDEV/jcsda/Ryan.Honeyager/jedi-stack/opt/modulefiles/apps
+   module use /scratch1/NCEPDEV/jcsda/Ryan.Honeyager/jedi-stack/opt/modulefiles/core
+   module use /scratch1/NCEPDEV/jcsda/Ryan.Honeyager/jedi-stack/opt/modulefiles/apps

 The modules in "core" are the individual components.
 The modules in "apps" represent meta-modules that load in all of the necessary core components to build and run JEDI.